XingyuQu/mac-markdown-reader/README.md

 # Markdown Reader

 Native macOS Markdown reader built with SwiftUI and WebKit.
+Mainly for the vibe-coding test.

 This project was vibe-coded with OpenAI Codex, then iterated locally to make it runnable as a standalone macOS app bundle.